Read in: IT ๐ฎ๐น EN ๐บ๐ธ

-LPTEL is a phone ringtone repeater: it turns on a light bulb when the phone is ringing.
-It connects to the telephone line, so it is independent of the telephone device.
+LPTEL is a telephone ring repeater: it turns on a light bulb when the telephone is ringing.
+It connects to the telephone line, so it is independent of the telephone.

 Telephone ringtone repeater, components